 You might be thinking, what’s all the fuss?!
 Just search #RIPIMDb or #SaveIMDb on Twitter and you’ll find many other people joining me in this day of mourning.
 Okay, that’s a little extreme, but it does feel like the end of an era.
 There’s also a petition.

 To me, it wasn’t just a message board/forum – it was an online community.
-I studied Film and Media at Queen Margaret University, so I watch a film with an analytical head.
+I studied Film and Media, so I watch a film with an analytically.
 The message boards let me geek out & find out other people’s opinions, analysis, or anything I may have missed.
 (They also made me procrastinate A LOT whilst I was at Uni, whoops!)

 I understand that the boards attracted trolls which is one of the reasons’ for IMDb’s decision.
 But I don’t think their comments were anything you couldn’t just ignore.
 The ‘serious’ contributors to the boards usually had something interesting to say, definitely enriching my film experiences.